funzeye/my-shout-app/README.md

 The app uses tabs to navigate between pages.

+How to create an Ionic Vue (Beta) app: https://hovercraft.ie/setting-up-a-basic-ionic-vue-app-beta/

 ### Also uses:
 - Vuex for state management,
 - Vuelidate for for input validation,